Currys PC World Black Friday deals: Offers on Fitbit, TVs and tech go live in Ready, Set, Go sale

 Currys also had a great run on consoles last year – expect some clear-out sales on the PS4 and Xbox One as they make room for the upcoming PS5 and Xbox Series X.

-Currys also released a number of voucher code deals last year – we will update this page nearer the time once we have news.
+Currys also released a number of voucher code deals last year – we will update this page nearer the time once we have news on any new codes.

-This year, Currys have launched early Black Friday deals in their Ready, Set, Go sale.
-They will price match products that see discounts in this sale later in the month, if their prices drop further for Black Friday itself.
+This year, Currys has launched early Black Friday deals in their Ready, Set, Go sale.
+It will price match products that see discounts in this sale later in the month, if its prices drop further for Black Friday itself.

 Currys Black Friday TV deals